InArt Management:

 Reference Agent

-Within only a short space of time Damiano Michieletto has emerged on the international scene as one of the most interesting representatives of the younger generation of Italian directors.
+Damiano Michieletto has emerged on the international scene in a short time as one of the most interesting representatives of the younger generation of Italian directors.
 He studied opera and theatre production at the Paolo Grassi School of Dramatic Art in Milan and also graduated in modern literature at the university in Venice, his home town.

 Besides his busy schedule as an opera stage director, Damiano Michieletto is also actively involved in drama theatre, one other important element of his artistic career.
 He has staged a highly original and much appreciated version of Il Ventaglio (The Fan) by Goldoni, followed by a pungent and engaging production of The Inspector General by Gogol at the Teatro Stabile del Veneto; Divinas palabras by Ramón María del Valle-Inclán for the Piccolo Teatro of Milan, an essential and visionary piece of Twentieth century Spanish theatre; a new production of The Threepenny Opera by Bertold Brecht and Kurt Weill at the Piccolo Teatro in Milan; and La domanda di matrimonio / L'orso by Čechov with the Teatro Stabile del Veneto at the Goldoni Theatre in Venice (broadcasted on Rai5).